iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 ---
 ### **Directional Derivatives**

-For more about directional derivatives, the cousin concepts of subgradient, see [[../Directional Derivatives]] for more information.
+For more about directional derivatives, the cousin concepts of subgradient, see [[../Directional Derivatives]] for more information about G-derivatives for convex functions, see [[Subderivatives Definitions]] for more about the variational extensions for directional derivatives.